Shampoo

 Shampoo (/ʃæmˈpuː/) is a hair care product, typically in the form of a viscous liquid, that is formulated to be used for cleaning (scalp) hair.
-Less commonly, it is available in solid bar format. ("Dry shampoo" is a separate product.)
+Less commonly, it is available in solid bar format (not to be confused with "dry shampoo" which is a separate product).
 Shampoo is used by applying it to wet hair, massaging the product in the hair, roots and scalp, and then rinsing it out.
-Some users may follow a shampooing with the use of hair conditioner.
+Some users may follow shampooing with the use of hair conditioner.

 Shampoo is typically used to remove the unwanted build-up of sebum (natural oils) in the hair without stripping out so much as to make hair unmanageable.
 Shampoo is generally made by combining a surfactant, most often sodium lauryl sulfate or sodium laureth sulfate, with a co-surfactant, most often cocamidopropyl betaine in water.
 The sulfate ingredient acts as a surfactant, trapping oils and other contaminants, similarly to soap.

-Shampoos are marketed to people with hair.
-There are also shampoos intended for animals that may contain insecticides or other medications to treat skin conditions or parasite infestations such as fleas.
+Shampoos are mainly marketed to individuals for their hair.
+There are also medicated shampoos intended for animals.
+These shampoos may contain insecticides or other important medications such as chlorhexidine, used to treat skin conditions or parasite infestations such as fleas.